 Remembering Edward Steichen

 If I were to name the five most important people in my photography career, Edward Steichen would have to be on that list.
 I was only sixteen in 1947 when Steichen, then 68, became the Director of Photography at the Museum of Modern Art.
 Three years later, in 1950, I walked into the museum unannounced asking to see him.
 I had previously received encouragement from Dorothy Norman to embrace my photographic career with gusto.
 Norman, a wealthy woman who was both artist and patron to the arts, as well as Stieglitz’s lover until he died, graciously told me: You’re young, but you will go far because you have awe.
 That is the password to wisdom.
 My visit to the museum as a young man of 19 was partly fueled by her encouragement.
-(For more on that see my blog: Thank you Dorothy Norman)
+(For more on that see my blog post: Thank you Dorothy Norman)

 The man at the front desk called Steichen and I was invited up to his office to meet him.
 That day he purchased two of my photographs, which was pretty heady stuff for a 19 year old street photographer.
 (And still is even at 84).
 They were the first I had ever sold.